Tiashaadhya005/Internship/README.md

 2)Then we have to install docker

-3)Now we have to go to the selected folder and have to run the command `docker-compose build` to build the image of the project
+3)Now we have to go to the selected folder and have to run the command `docker docker-compose build` to build the image of the project

 4) Next we have to run `docker-compose up` to make the container and to start the docker server.